ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 ```

 The results are the same apart from the formatting, which is not that important at this stage.
-First, you should note that the Rust compiler is much more strict than the C compiler and there were many things that had to be fixed before the program would compile.
+Firstly, note that the Rust compiler is much stricter than the C compiler and there were many things that had to be fixed before the program compiled.

-This particular example is not very complicated but you will notice some differences between C and Rust already:
+This particular example is not complicated, but you might notice some differences between C and Rust already:

-* Things like uninitialized variables, mutable/immutable arguments passed to the functions don't really bother a C developer when hacking a proof of concept program.
+* Uninitialized variables, mutable or immutable arguments passed to the functions don't really bother a C developer when hacking a proof of concept program.
 This is not the case with Rust, which forces the developer to care about these things right from the start.
-This may mean it will take a bit longer to write some simple program, but you can be certain that this program will not suffer from trivial bugs like buffer overflows, out of bounds, illegal conversions etc.
+This might mean that is takes a bit longer to write a simple program, but you can be certain that the program is unlikely to encounter trivial bugs like buffer overflows, out of bounds, and illegal conversions.
 * Conversions/Castings need to be explicit, eg `2.0_f32 * ((i+1) as f32)`.
 * No need to pass around size as parameter, Rust includes size information in its arrays.